How to sell your house at auction

 An established auction house might be more expensive but it is also more likely to know how to market your property to the maximum number of potential buyers.

 You might find though that a less well known company is more accommodating and cheaper, so you’ll need to shop around and weigh up the pros and cons.
+You may also want to compare with online property auctions.

 Should I accept offers in advance of the auction?

-When a buyer tries to persuade you to sell before going to auction you know they’re keen so why not let them fight it out with all the other potential buyers – if they’re that keen they’ll be happy to pay what it’s really worth.
+When a buyer tries to persuade you to sell before going to auction, you know they’re keen so why not let them fight it out with all the other potential buyers.
+If they’re that keen they’ll be happy to pay what it’s really worth.

-And now you know what one buyer is willing to pay you can use that knowledge to set your reserve price (see below).
+And now you know what one buyer is willing to pay, you can use that knowledge to set your reserve price (see below).

 There’s also the worry that the buyer knows something you don’t, so putting the property up for auction might give you a more realistic idea of what people are willing to pay.